<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=778106407265440&amp;ev=PageView&amp;noscript=1">

 5. Beneficiary Designations

-Once you have created your estate plan, the work is not completed yet.
-First, make sure your plan includes the five key elements above, and then revisit them on a regular basis to make necessary modifications.
-Your life will change over time, which means your intentions may also change.
-We recommend updating your estate plan and reviewing it at least once per year to make sure it is valid and accurately reflects your plans and wishes.
+Once your estate plan is created, your work isn’t done.
+First, make sure it includes the five key elements above, and then review it regularly to make any necessary updates.
+As your life changes, your intentions may change too.
+We recommend reviewing your estate plan at least once a year to ensure it remains accurate and reflects your current wishes.

 New call-to-action